REASONS FOR CHOOSING

 feel that the University of Windsor teaching has been at least as strong as

-- The University of Windsor has smaller classes (beginning in second
+- Smaller classes.
+The University of Windsor has smaller classes (beginning in second

-and more access to faculty members.
+year) compared to other universities.
 The smaller classes help achieve the high

 and guidance.

-visiting their professors in their offices.
+visiting professors in their offices.
 The current members of the

 Dept. of Mathematics and Statistics